b-amir/qwiki/docs/API_REFERENCE.md

 ### Current Architecture: Registry Pattern

-**Important Note**: The system currently uses a **Registry Pattern**, not a Factory pattern as previously documented.
+**Important Note**: The system uses a **Registry Pattern**.
 Providers are statically instantiated and registered, not dynamically created.

 ### Core Interface